DonaldChiang/flowdock-electron/README.md

 1. ~~Stay logged in session will missing after application restart~~
 2. ~~Open link with `electron.shell.openExternal(url)` will trigger twice~~
 3. ~~App will be quitted when window is closed~~
+4. App cannot be quitted via dock contextual menu
+5. Based on Known issues 4, shutdown and restart will be interrupted

 # Install